James McHenry

-James McHenry (November 16, 1753 – May 3, 1816) was a Scotch-Irish American military surgeon, statesman, and a Founding Father of the United States.
+James McHenry (November 16, 1753 – May 3, 1816) was an Irish American military surgeon, statesman, and a Founding Father of the United States.
 McHenry was a signer of the United States Constitution from Maryland, initiated the recommendation for Congress to form the Navy, and was the eponym of Fort McHenry.
 He represented Maryland in the Continental Congress.
 He was a delegate to the Maryland State Convention of 1788, to vote whether Maryland should ratify the proposed Constitution of the United States.
 He served as United States Secretary of War from 1796 to 1800, bridging the administrations of George Washington and John Adams.
 At the time of his death, McHenry owned 10 slaves, most of whom either worked as household servants or maintained his estate.

 Early life and education

 McHenry was born into a Presbyterian Scots-Irish/Ulster Scots family in Ballymena, County Antrim, Ireland, in 1753.
 Alarmed that he was becoming sick from excessive studying, his family in 1771 sent him to North America to recuperate.
 Recent scholarship suggests that the family may have also sent him to the colonies as an "advanced scout" to see if the entire family would wish to relocate, which they did a year later.
 Upon arrival, McHenry lived with a family friend in Philadelphia before finishing his preparatory education at Newark Academy in Delaware.
 Afterward, he returned to Philadelphia, where he apprenticed under Benjamin Rush and became a physician.